Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 The only differences are the two extra messages involving loading and snapshot of formula-args.yaml

-Two see the changes in the configuration you will need to diff cdh.json with a previous run.
+To see the changes in the configuration, you will need to diff cdh.json with a previous run.
-In this diff you can clearly see memory being removed from ‘HBASE_REGIONSERVER_JAVA_HEAPSIZE’ and the resulting memory being added to the various yarn configurations.
+In this diff, you can clearly see memory being removed from ‘HBASE_REGIONSERVER_JAVA_HEAPSIZE’ and the resulting memory being added to the various YARN configurations.

 ```
 <     "HBASE_REGIONSERVER_JAVA_HEAPSIZE": 25331261952